fmadio/pcap_flow/README.md

 ![Alt text](http://fmad.io/analytics/logo_flow_analyzer.png "fmadio flow analyzer logo")

-displays flow information from pcap and can extract individual or all tcp streams
+displays flow information from a PCAP and can extract individual (or all) TCP streams

 ### Options